KDE/documentation-develop-kde-org/content/docs/session-managment/_index.md

 return app.exec();
 {{< /highlight >}}

-Currently, KXmlGui provides the `kRestoreMainWindows<>()` template functions for up to three template arguments.

 ### Appendix: Architecture of the KDE session manager

 The name of the session management server in KDE is `ksmserver` and it is part of the `plasma-workspace` package.
 The server interacts with the KDE window manager `kwin` to save and restore the window geometries and to perform legacy session management.
 To make session management work, ksmserver has to be started as last process of the X login procedure.
 This happens automatically at the end of the `startplasma` script.